joseguzmann/aspnet_api/README.md

 # WEB API MADE WITH C# IN ASP.NET

-It has been made to Create, Remove, Update and Delete ToDo Items
+It has been built to Create, Remove, Update and Delete ToDo Items

 Back-end API made with C#<br>
 API Endpoints:<br>